Cessna T-37 Tweet: Operational history

-The Air Force made several attempts to replace the T-37 (including the Fairchild T-46), but it remained in service with the USAF until it was phased out in favor of the Beechcraft T-6 Texan II between 2001 and 2009.
-The T-6 is a turboprop aircraft with more power, better fuel efficiency, and more modern avionics than the Tweet.

-The final USAF student training sortie by a T-37B aircraft in the Air Education and Training Command took place on 17 June 2009.
-The last USAF operator of the T-37B, the 80th Flying Training Wing, flew the sortie from its home station at Sheppard AFB, Texas.
+Over the decades, the USAF made several attempts to replace the T-37, such as the abortive Fairchild T-46, however it remained in service with the USAF into the twenty-first century.
+The T-37 was ultimately phased out in favor of the Beechcraft T-6 Texan II between 2001 and 2009.
+The T-6 is a turboprop aircraft that possesses more power, better fuel efficiency, and more modern avionics than the T-37.
+The final USAF student training sortie by a T-37B in the Air Education and Training Command took place on 17 June 2009.
+The last USAF operator of the T-37B, the 80th Flying Training Wing, flew the sortie from its home station at Sheppard Air Force Base, Texas.
 The last T-37B was officially retired from active USAF service on 31 July 2009.